diogodiasgrilo/Raycasting_Visualizer_42/README.md

 I created this raycasting program as a base for the minimap of the Cub3d project which is part of the 42 Lisbon campus cursus.

-Here is the proper way to execute the raycasting program:
+Here is the proper way to execute the raycasting program on the terminal:

 "program name" "map file"